FBar000/BalChemEq/README.md

 ## Usage

-As mentioned, this project is a tool.
-Every method has documentation.Anyways, here's a brief startup guide for the main methods of this file, contained in `BCE.py.`
+This project is intended as a collection of separate tools; each method has documentation.
+In any case, here is a guide for using the package to balance chemical equations.

 ### Equation Criteria